rovaughn/platform-docs/platform/manual/graphql-tutorial/graphql-apis.rst

 	  }
 	}

-Delete Data
+Delete data
 -----------

 The request to delete data takes a ``where`` clause indicating what to delete.
-The syntax of where clause is same as in the `select` query.
-For the full syntax of delete request, see :ref:`here <data_delete>`.
+The syntax of the where clause is the same as the one in the `select` query.
+For the full syntax of a delete request, see :ref:`here <data_delete>`.

 .. code-block:: graphql